A BRIEF HISTORY

 and off we went to Changi beach, during our time there after swimming and

-out in one of the small rowing boats that were for hire further down the
+like to go out in one of the small rowing boats that were for hire further

-with a chance here.
-Off we went hand
+are in with a chance here.
+Off we went

-in hand and hired one of these boats, we started rowing away from the shore
+hand in hand and hired one of these boats, we started rowing away from the

 me, the tide was coming in and the sea began to get a bit choppy to say the